Warren Hastings: Literature

-Hastings took an interest in seeing the Bhagavad Gita turned into English.
+Hastings took an interest in seeing the Bhagavad Gita translated into English.
 His efforts led to a first translation by Charles Wilkins appearing in 1785.
 He wrote the introduction to it which appeared on 4 October 1784 in Benares.

 "Warren Hastings and His Bull", a short story by the Indian writer Uday Prakash, was adapted for stage under the same title by the director Arvind Gaur.
 It presents Hastings's interaction with traditional India in a work of socio-economic political satire.

 A short story by the Hindi author Shivprasad Singh 'Rudra' Kashikeya called Bahti Ganga features Chait Singh, then Raja of Banaras, in conflict with Hastings, who is imprisoned by the Raja, but escapes, though ordinary people of the city make fun of him.

 The Hastings career is much discussed in the historical mystery novel, Secrets in the Stones, by Tessa Harris.

 Hastings is named in Book 5 of George Eliot's novel Middlemarch, where his greed for Daylesford is compared to the character Joshua Rigg's greed for money.

 Hastings was rumoured to be the biological father of Eliza de Feuillide, the daughter of Philadelphia Austen Hancock and a cousin of Jane Austen.
 Some scholars have seen parallels between Hastings and Colonel Brandon in Austen's Sense and Sensibility: both left for India at age 17; both may have had illegitimate daughters named Eliza; both participated in a duel.
 Linda Robinson Walker argues that Hastings "haunts Sense and Sensibility in the character of Colonel Brandon."